ufb007/achiive-tennis-challenge/README.md

     - Small code base and easy setup
     - Used CLI Prompts to simulate game
     - Used Jest for testing
-    - There is no error handlind as no input from user is required, only options to select from
+    - No error handling as no input from user is required, only options to select from

 ### Install Node modules
 ```bash